-Episode 9 - Preparing for Divorce (Stages of Divorce Series, Part 1/5)
+Episode 9 - Preparing for Divorce Part 1

 Good afternoon and welcome to the top Texas Lawyers podcast.
 I'm your host, Brian Abercrombie, and with me as always is Sam Sanctions.
 Sam, how you doing?
 I'm doing well.
 Bryan Doing well.
 Well, we've got an exciting topic today to talk about.
 We're gonna we're gonna break this down into a five part series.
 So I think we're gonna cover a lot of useful information.
 And the first part of this series is gonna be kind of a how do you how it looks before you file for divorce and then we're gonna gonna gonna go through the different stages of divorce in later episodes.
 But in an effort to kind of bring a little bit of humor on a difficult topic, I think we can certainly have a song montage, an 80s moment, if you will, Sam, on talking about divorce and talking about how it's going back.